NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 2/Murta Kronniksdottir (5-6).md

     desc: "`pf2:1` Javelin +13 (thrown 30 ft.)\n__Damage__  1d6 + 4 piercing"

   - name: "Rage"
-    desc: "`pf2:1` (concentrate,emotion,mental) **Requirements** Murta isn't fatigued or raging\n**Effect** Murta gains 9 temporary Hit Points that last until the rage ends.
+    desc: "`pf2:1` (concentrate,emotion,mental) **Requirements** Murta isn't fatigued or raging\n* * *\n\n**Effect** Murta gains 9 temporary Hit Points that last until the rage ends.
 While raging, she deals 8 additional damage with melee attacks, gains a +10- foot status bonus to her Speed, and takes a -1 penalty to AC.
 Murta can't use concentrate actions except Seek and rage actions.
-The rage lasts for 1 minute, until there are no enemies she can perceive, or until she falls unconscious.\nOnce the rage ends, Murta can't again for 1 minute."
+The rage lasts for 1 minute, until there are no enemies she can perceive, or until she falls unconscious.\n\nOnce the rage ends, Murta can't again for 1 minute."

   - name: "Raging Intimidation"
     desc: "  While Murta is raging, her [[Actions/Demoralize|Demoralize]] action gains the rage trait, allowing her to use it while raging."